 Required Documents for the Setup of a Representative Office

 Before you set up a representative office in Indonesia, certain documents must already have been prepared.
-These documents include:
+Basically, these documents include:

 Company Documents

-• Letter of Statement (LoS) from proposed Chief Representative Officer (CRO) that he/she accept the position as CRO, signed & sealed with stamp duty (Material 6000) if the letter is signed in Indonesia
+- Letter of Statement (LoS) from the proposed Chief Representative Officer (CRO) that they accept the position as CRO, signed & sealed with stamp duty (Material 6000) if the letter is signed in Indonesia

 Chief Representative Officer Documents

-• Foreigner: Copy of colored passport with a min.
+- Foreigner: Copy of coloured passport with a min.
 18-month validity and 4 blank pages

 NOTE: Edited photos are not accepted!